adiprasadd/feedforwardNN/README.md

 # Feedforward Neural Network for XOR Problem

-This repository contains an implementation of a feedforward neural network with a single hidden layer.
+This repository contains an implementation of a feedforward neural network implemented in C++ only using standard libraries, with a single hidden layer.
 The network is designed to solve the XOR problem, a classic binary classification task.
 The network is trained using backpropagation and employs the sigmoid activation function.

 ## Features
 - **Feedforward Neural Network:** Input, hidden, and output layers.